pubmania/a_diabetics_journal/docs/Recipes/Breads/recipe_2_wheat_gluten_bread.md

     3. For easy cutting using a pizza cutter, the dough can be rolled flat.
 Although in this case bake time should be reduced to 10 or 15 minutes.

+The link to the source of this recipe now does not work and takes to some strange site so I have removed it. the recipe on the site was called `Gabi's World-Famous Bread`.

 ```cooklang
 >> Serving Size: 8 rolls
 >> Cooking Time: 90 minutes